-To send flowers in memory of Howard "Howie" Moore, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Howard "Howie" Moore, please visit our Heartfelt Sympathies Store.

 Being the youngest, Howard would always get the hand-me-downs.
 He would tell stories about getting worn down shoes that he would have to put cardboard inside of, because of all the wear and tear before he got them.
 Growing up in those days were not easy, he often talked about during the war, they lived on food stamps and bare essentials were scarce.
 He told stories about the air raids over the city, and how lights were put up out in the country to fool the German bombers.

 When Howard was eleven years old, he wrote a test called the eleven-plus.
 This test was written by all kids that age, but not many passed, he did.
 That meant that he could attend grammar school, but Howard’s parents could not afford to send him.
 Like most boys in the coal mining community, Howard followed his father and brothers before him, and at the age of fourteen, he started working underground in the coal mine.
 He often talked about those days, and his good friend Cyril, they kept in touch for many years.
 It was hard work in the coal mines, lots of work was done with a pick and shovel and lots of crawling on your hands and knees working in very small drifts.
 He could remember the pit ponies in the mine and used to tell us about returning the pit pony to the stable at the end of the shift.
 The stable master would check it over, if there was scratch on the pony, he would receive a penny or five penny fine.